 Grants provide free money to eligible students.
 Most awards are based on the student's need as determined by the FAFSA results.
-Funding is limited for all grants, except Pell Grant.
-Early application is advisable.
-All grants, except NMC grants, are limited to students who have not yet earned their first baccalaureate degree.
+Funding for most grants is limited, so early application is advisable.
+The grants listed below are limited to students who have not yet earned their first baccalaureate degree.

 Federal Pell Grant

 Awarded to undergraduate students with the greatest financial need who meet federal eligibility requirements.
-For 2016-2017, award amounts for a full-time student range from $598 to $5,815 based on a formula and payment schedule issued by the U.S. Department of Education.
+For 2018-2019, annual award amounts for a full-time student range from $652 to $6,095 based on a formula and payment schedule issued by the U.S. Department of Education.
+In certain situations, an eligible student can receive up to 150% of the scheduled Pell Grant award for an academic year.
 Awards are prorated for enrollment less than full-time.
 In some cases, a student enrolled less than half-time may qualify for a Pell Grant.
 Eligibility is limited to no more than 12 full-time equivalent semesters.

-During the Spring 2016 semester, 33% of undergraduate students received a Federal Pell Grant.
-Of these recipients, 92% were female.
-Female students represent 88% of the total undergraduate student body.
-78.8% of Federal Pell Grant recipients were of White/Non-Hispanic race/ethnicity which represents 78% of the student body race/ethnicity.
-The table below is a breakdown of Spring 2016 enrollment by gender and race/ethnicity of students receiving Federal Pell Grants.
+During the Fall 2018 semester, 32% of fulltime undergraduate students received a Federal Pell Grant.
+Of these recipients, 90% were female.
+Female students represent 91% of the total undergraduate student body.
+73% of Federal Pell Grant recipients were of White/Non-Hispanic race/ethnicity which represents 82% of the student body race/ethnicity.
+The table below is a breakdown of Fall 2018 enrollment by gender and race/ethnicity of students receiving Federal Pell Grants.

 |American Indian or Alaska Native||1||0|